-Based on the Article, the reader can predict that .
+Based on the Article, the reader can predict that

-Next year's inductees into the World Video Game Hall of Fame may not be the most popular games available at the time.

-^(B) Colossal Cave Adventure, Super Mario Kart, and Microsoft Solitaire will be among the games nominated for the World Video Game Hall of Fame next year.

-© The standards for selecting inductees into the World Video Game Hall of Fame will change significantly next year.

-In All of next year's nominees for the World Video Game Hall of Fame will be selected by a team of judges at the Strong National Museum of Play.
+- Next year's inductees into the World Video Game Hall of Fame may not be the most popular games available at the time. - © Colossal Cave Adventure, Super Mario Kart, and Microsoft Solitaire will be among the games nominated for the World Video Game Hall of Fame next year. - © The standards for selecting inductees into the World Video Game Hall of Fame will change significantly next year. - D All of next year's nominees for the World Video Game Hall of Fame will be selected by a team of judges at the Strong National Museum of Play.

 Now that you have read the article, indicate whether you agree or disagree with this statement.
-Older video games are more fun to play.